bolanzach/funtime-config/README.md

 # Funtime-Config

-Funtime-Config is a configuration management tool designed to simplify the process of managing and deploying configurations across multiple environments.
+Funtime-Config (*Run*time-config but more Fun) is a configuration management tool designed to simplify the process of managing and deploying configurations across multiple environments.
+It follows the the principle of [Parse, don't Validate](https://lexi-lambda.github.io/blog/2019/11/05/parse-don-t-validate/) where you create a configuration instance rather than just validate config data.

 ## Installation